Timeline of asexual history

 This is a timeline of asexual history worldwide.
 The briefness of this timeline can be attributed to the fact that acceptance of asexuality as a sexual orientation and field of scientific research is still relatively new.

 Several of these events refer to historical essays and studies on sexual behaviour.
 While the modern discussion of asexuality focuses on lack of sexual attraction, rather than celibacy or sexual abstinence, the research on human sexuality and sexual orientation has only recently started making said distinction.

+Roman Empire

+An explicitly asexual character appears in the Greek-language dialogue Amores (Lucian), tentatively attributed to the satirist Lucian.
+The story uses a frame narrative, being a conversation between two men, Lycinius and Theomnestus.
+Theomnestus asks Lycinius to judge between the love of women and the love of boys.
+Theomnestus describes himself as being "smitten by both passions", his feelings hanging "like an accurate balance with both scales in equipoise."
+He trusts Lycinius as a judge in this matter because, in his words, "I can see you incline to neither type of passion."